The Ultimate BMAT Guide — All You Need To Know (2021)

 There are no penalties for wrong answers, so you should always answer all questions.
 The first section is a test of your problem-solving and argumentative skills.
 There are 32 total multiple-choice questions in this section and you are advised to spend about an hour in this section.

-Do note that for the 2020 BMAT, there has been a revision in questions for this section and it will no longer include questions with text-based data and inference.
+Do note that there has been a revision made in 2020 for questions in this section and it will no longer include questions with text-based data and inference.
 These are questions that have you make inferences based on a short passage which contains an argument.
 Some of these questions are still in the practice tests, so be mindful that they won’t be in the exam.